-Leadership for the ADVANCE program includes Senior Vice President and Provost Mary Ann Rankin (Principle Investigator), Dean of Engineering, Darryll Pines (Co-PI), Associate Professor KerryAnn O’Meara (Co-PI and Co-Director), and Associate Provost Betsy Beise (Co-PI and Co-Director).
+Leadership for the ADVANCE program includes Senior Vice President and Provost Mary Ann Rankin (Principle Investigator), Dean of Engineering, Darryll Pines (Co-PI), Professor KerryAnn O’Meara (Co-PI and Co-Director), and Associate Provost Betsy Beise (Co-PI and Co-Director).
 Kristen Corrigan provides administrative leadership from our ADVANCE Office, located at 1402 Marie Mount Hall.

 At the center of our efforts are ADVANCE Professors, full professor women faculty who act as role models and catalysts within their colleges for improving work environments.
 ADVANCE professors mentor one on one, and in small groups.
 They meet as a group to support each other’s efforts, identify needed structural and cultural change, and design solutions.

 Interdisciplinary and Engaged Research Seed Grants and Seeding Success

 Each year the ADVANCE program provides fifteen $20,000 seed grants to small groups of researchers (led by a woman PI) involved in interdisciplinary and engaged research.
 The seed grants are awarded through a competitive peer review process.
 The last confirmed round of seed grant applications are due October 20, 2014.